Privacy & Security

 The use and disclosure of your personal information may be further described in privacy notices contained in various documentation used to collect your personal information such as grower registration forms, trading account application forms or any other documentation or materials we may require you to complete from time to time in connection with the provision of Landmark’s products or services or to update our records.

 7. Security of information

 Landmark takes steps reasonable in the circumstances to ensure personal information, including credit related personal information, it holds is protected from misuse, interference and loss and from unauthorised access, modification or disclosure.
-In particular, personal information exchanged through Landmark’s website in connection with a transaction is transmitted using 128 Bit encryption and secure sockets layer (SSL) technology.
+In particular, personal information exchanged through Landmark’s website in connection with a transaction is transmitted using at least 128 Bit encryption and secure sockets layer (SSL) technology.
 This means that transactions can only be intercepted in their encrypted form.
 Despite Landmark’s own security mechanisms in place, Landmark recommends you regularly run anti-virus software on any computer through which you provide your personal information.

 Landmark requires third parties handling personal information on Landmark’s behalf to follow equally compliant standards of security and confidentiality.

 Landmark will de-identify or destroy personal information in circumstances where it is no longer required, unless Landmark is otherwise required or authorised by law to retain the information.

 If you believe on reasonable grounds that you have been, or are likely to be a victim of fraud, you may request Landmark, and any credit reporting body to whom Landmark has disclosed your credit related personal information to, not to use or disclose your credit related personal information by contacting Landmark on the details set out below.